jjfreire/tfm-lab/README.md

 ## Quick Test

-1. Add products through the form.
+1. Add products using the form
-2. Sell units using the "Sell 1" button.
-3. Delete products using the "Delete" button.
+2. Use the chat (💬 button) to ask questions about the catalog
+3. Try:
+   - “¿Hay productos frágiles?”
+   - “¿Cuántos libros tenemos?”
+   - “Muéstrame productos que cuesten menos de 20 €”

 ---